jdhitsolutions/PSTypeExtensionTools/docs/Export-PSTypeExtension.md

 PS C:\> Get-PSTypeExtension system.string | Export-PSTypeExtension -path c:\work\stringtypes.xml
 ```

-Get all type extensions for System.String and export to an xml file.
+Get all type extensions for System.String and export to an XML file.

 ### EXAMPLE 3